Have you ever wondered what it would be like to spend Christmas on the Camino?

-Each year, the CaminoWays.com team receives many enquiries from pilgrims who would like to walk the Camino de Santiago at Christmas time for instance.
-CaminoWays.com reservations manager Tania shares her useful tips with those who would like to spend Christmas on the Camino:
+Each year, the CaminoWays.com team receives many inquiries from pilgrims who would like to walk the Camino de Santiago at Christmas time.
+CaminoWays.com reservations manager Domenica shared her useful tips with those who would like to spend Christmas on the Camino:

 Walking the Camino at Christmas time will be a quiet and more peaceful journey but if you are looking for a social experience, this might not be the right time for you to travel.

-The most popular routes and bigger towns will be more likely to have accommodation open that time of the year.
+The most popular routes and bigger towns will be more likely to have accommodation open at that time of the year.
 If you are walking the Camino Frances from Sarria to Santiago, the most popular section, we will be able to accommodate walkers.

 However, if you are interested in walking any other section or route of the Camino de Santiago, please check with the CaminoWays.com travel specialists well in advance, as the team will need to contact tall the hotels individually to check if they will be open at Christmas time.

-Most of the routes finishing in Santiago, for instance the Portuguese Coastal Camino from Baiona, the Camino Portugues from Tui and Camino Primitivo from Lugo, should be available during Christmas time but let our team know so we can double check for your specific dates.
+Most of the routes finishing in Santiago, for instance, the Portuguese Coastal Camino from Baiona, the Camino Portugues from Tui and Camino Primitivo from Lugo, should be available during Christmas time but let our team know so we can double-check for your specific dates.

 If you really want to travel at Christmas time, we recommend you contact the CaminoWays.com travel specialists and book your trip as soon as possible.
-We will be able to check opening dates with hotels and give you advice.

 A good website to check is www.eltiempo.es.
 Also, each of our product pages includes a weather tab giving you the average temperature and rainfall for each month for that particular section.

-For more information about Christmas on the Camino or to book your Camino de Santiago holiday for next year, contact our travel specialists
+For more information about Christmas on the Camino or to book your Camino de Santiago holiday for next year, contact our travel specialists on the form below: